-The parent bank, Arab Banking Corporation (B.S.C.) [the Bank], is incorporated in the Kingdom of Bahrain by an Amiri decree and operates under a wholesale banking licence issued by the Central Bank of Bahrain.
-In 2010, the Central Bank of Libya increased its shareholding in the Bank from 29.53% to 59.37%, consequently becoming the ultimate parent of the Bank and its subsidiaries [together 'the Group'].
+Arab Banking Corporation (B.S.C.) [the Bank], is incorporated in the Kingdom of Bahrain by an Amiri decree and operates under a wholesale banking licence issued by the Central Bank of Bahrain.
+The Bank is a Bahraini Shareholding Company with limited liability and is listed on the Bahrain Bourse.
+The Central Bank of Libya is the ultimate parent of the Bank and its subsidiaries (together 'the Group').

 The Bank's registered office is at ABC Tower, Diplomatic Area, P.O.
 Box 5698, Manama, Kingdom of Bahrain.
-The shares of the Bank are listed on the Bahrain Stock Exchange.
+The Bank is registered under commercial registration number 10299 issued by the Ministry of Industry and Commerce, Kingdom of Bahrain.